-Use the remaining length of wire to wrap the stems to one of the metal hoops.
+Use the remaining length of wire to attach the stems to one of the metal hoops.

-After wrapping the greenery together and to the hoop, it should look like this.
+After wrapping the greenery to the hoop, it should look like this.

 Voila!
 There you have a lightweight, stylish wreath for the interior of your home.

 How cute are all three of them together??
 Ready to be hung in windows.

 How To Hang Wreaths On The Inside Of Windows